slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 architectures.

 Thus, package ecosystems SHOULD support multiple individual attestations per release.
-At the time of a given build, the relevant build attestations for that build can be added to the release, depending on the relationship to the given artifacts.
+At the time of a given build, the relevant provenance for that build can be added to the release, depending on the relationship to the given artifacts.

 ## Relationship between artifacts and attestations